microchip-pic-avr-examples/pic18f16q40-guitar-tuner/README.md

 The LCDMini Library in MCC was used to generate the initialization code and functional APIs needed to use the display.
 The library sets up the SPI module with the correct configuration to ensure proper communication between the PIC microcontroller and the display driver, and also provides a set of functional APIs that make getting started with the display quick and easy.
 To add the LCDMini Library to an MPLABX project, open MCC and navigate to the "Device Resources" section.
 Once inside the Device Resources section, select the “Mikro-E Clicks” drop down menu, select “Displays”, and then add in the "LCDMini" library.
 The functional APIs provided by the LCD Mini library in MCC handle all of the SPI communication between the PIC and the display driver.
 The SPI module was used in this code example to communicate with the LCD display to show the real-time frequency of the musical note that is being played.

 ## PWM Module Configuration:
-The PWM module was used in this code example to control the brightness of the LCD display backlight on LCD Mini Click board.
+The PWM module was used in this code example to control the brightness of the LCD display backlight on LCD Mini Click Board.
 The duty cycle of the PWM output signal is set to 70%.
 The following code snippet shows how to change the PWM output signal duty cycle using the APIs provided by MCC:
 ```c
 PWM1_16BIT_SetSlice1Output1DutyCycleRegister(70);   // Setting LCD Brightness to 70%
 PWM1_16BIT_LoadBufferRegisters();